breuleux/terminus/README.rst

 emacs, vi, ipython, irb, ssh, without many problems.
 Not all escape codes are handled yet and there might be some slight bugs in those that are, so commands like reset (!) and screen are iffy, and for some reason ipython seems to show the wrong colors.
+Also, *paste with Ctrl-V*.
 But hey, project is only two weeks old after all.

 Right now, Terminus's novel capabilities are not really shown off because my priority is to make the whole system as solid as